frosetrain/frosetrain.github.io/src/content/blog/2025-02-09_80s_schools/index.md

 ## The schools

 I have arranged them in alphabetical order.
+The school name used for each heading is the original school that the campus was built for.

 ### Bedok Town Secondary School